From Hitchin Systems to Rational Elliptic Surfaces with C*-actions via Orbifold Hilbert Schemes: Introduction

 \section{Introduction}

-The study of Higgs bundles originates in Hitchin’s work on the two-dimensional reduction of the self-dual Yang–Mills equations \cite{hi87}.
-Boalch conjectured that the Hilbert scheme of $n$ points on a two-dimensional moduli space of meromorphic Higgs bundles is itself a moduli space of meromorphic Higgs bundles \cite{boa11}.
-This was confirmed by Gorsky, Nekrasov, and Rubtsov, who showed that the Hilbert schemes of points on cotangent bundles of elliptic curves are moduli spaces of parabolic Higgs bundles \cite{gnr01}.
+The study of Higgs bundles and Hitchin systems represents a profound and dynamic intersection of algebraic geometry, integrable systems, representation theory, and mathematical physics.
+Founded on Nigel Hitchin’s seminal work on the two-dimensional reduction of the self-dual Yang--Mills equations (\cite{hi87}), this area has since revealed deep connections between moduli spaces, symplectic geometry, singularity theory, and the geometric Langlands program.
+A pivotal conjecture put forward by Philip Boalch proposed that the Hilbert scheme of points on a moduli space of meromorphic Higgs bundles should itself carry the structure of a moduli space of such Higgs bundles (\cite{boa11}).
+This conjecture was verified for cotangent bundles of elliptic curves by Gorsky, Nekrasov, and Rubtsov (\cite{gnr01}), and later established in full generality by Groechenig (\cite{go14}).

-Building on this, Groechenig constructed all two-dimensional Hitchin systems associated with the affine Dynkin diagrams $\wt A_0$, $\wt D_4$, $\wt E_6$, $\wt E_7$, and $\wt E_8$ via crepant resolutions of the GIT quotients $T^\vee E/\Gamma$, where $E$ is an elliptic curve with a finite cyclic group action \cite{go14}.
-In the same work, he proved Boalch’s conjecture.
+Using the Fourier–Mukai transform, Groechenig constructed all two-dimensional Hitchin systems associated with the affine Dynkin diagrams $\widetilde{D}_4$, $\widetilde{E}_6$, $\widetilde{E}_7$, and $\widetilde{E}_8$ through crepant resolutions of the GIT quotients $T^\vee E / \Gamma$, where $E$ is an elliptic curve and $\Gamma$ a finite cyclic group.
+These systems correspond precisely to moduli spaces of orbifold Higgs bundles over one-dimensional Calabi--Yau orbifolds, including elliptic curves and weighted projective lines with prescribed cyclic stacky structures.
+Despite this landmark achievement, several fundamental geometric questions remained open: explicit compactifications of these Hitchin systems, their realization as projective algebraic surfaces, the structure of their singular fibers, their relatively minimal models, and their compatibility with $\mbb{C}^*$-actions and Poisson structures.

-The goal of this paper is to provide explicit descriptions of these two-dimensional Hitchin systems.
-To this end, we study their compactifications into algebraic surfaces using Hilbert schemes, and we explain the rationale behind this approach.

-For a projective normal surface $X$, there exists the canonical stack $X^{\mathrm{can}}$ with coarse moduli space $X$.
-If $X$ is the quotient of a smooth projective surface $M$ by a finite group $G$, and its singularities are rational double points, Bridgeland, King, and Reid constructed the minimal resolution via Hilbert schemes on $X^{\mathrm{an}}$, thereby proving the derived McKay correspondence, although not using this terminology \cite{bkr01}.
-For general quotient singularities, Ishii proved that $\hilb^1([\mathbb{C}^2/G])$ is the minimal resolution of $\mathbb{C}^2/G$ \cite{is02}.